Discover More Programs

 Potential courses you’ll take in an online master’s in curriculum and instruction degree program

-• Educational Research: Here, students analyze and explore a variety of scholarly methodologies and research approaches.
-They develop the skills to find qualitative and quantitative studies and learn how to express educational topics that need further research.
+- Educational Research: Here, students analyze and explore a variety of scholarly methodologies and research approaches.
+They develop the skills to find and interpret both qualitative and quantitative studies.

-• Writing and Reading Across Curricula: To connect with a diverse group of learners, instructors need to know traditional and alternative ways of study.
-A course like this focuses on developing skills through reading, comprehending, and creating written content.
+- Writing and Reading Across Curricula: To connect with a diverse group of learners, instructors need to know traditional and alternative ways of study.
+This course focuses on developing skills through reading, comprehending, and creating written content.

 Online Master’s Degree in Curriculum and Instruction Frequently Asked Questions